nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 - Does not work if the session has no present students.

 ### Clearing all entries: `clear`
-Clears all saved data in Taskmaster (both students and sessions).
+Clears all saved data in TAskmaster (both students and sessions).
 ```
 clear
 ```